aster-hu/blog/_posts/2020-06-13-my first python project.md

 ---
-title: Dice Roller - My First Python Project
+title: "Python Project No.1: Dice Roller"
 ---

 ## The Idea of Dice Roller